Find out how the Budget page in Forecast works and how you can use it to monitor your financials.

-Display as much or as little financial information as you want by clicking on the Eyecon.
+Display as much or as little financial information as you want by clicking on the Eye Icon.
 Choose to display things like Project Variances or choose to focus in on just Costs.

-Transition seamlessly across Revenue & Profit to track your project's budget and get a detailed understanding of where you stand regarding; Actuals, Plan, Remaining and Forecast numbers.
+Transition seamlessly across Revenue, Cost & Profit to track your project's budget and get a detailed understanding of where you stand regarding; Actuals, Plan, Remaining, Forecast numbers and more.

-Choose to track at a holistic or granular view by alternating between the: Month, Week or Day view.
-As you alternate, the budget chart will adjust the level of granularity selected from the dropdown menu.
+Choose to track at a holistic or granular view by alternating between the: Month (Default view) or the Day view.
+As you alternate, the details tab will adjust the level of granularity selected from the dropdown menu.

-Depending on the length of your project, the default view will alternate between the 3 views (day, week or month).
-For instance, if your project is 4 months long, and has been running for a week, the default view will be Days.
-As your project progresses, the default view will adjust depending on the level of progression.
+Please note that, depending on the length of your project, the default view in the graph will alternate between the 2 views (days or month).
+For instance, if your project is 4 months long, and has been running for a few weeks, the default view will be Months.
+If your project is 2 months long then the default view will be days.

-Just underneath your Budget Chart are your Project Totals, which displays financial information that encompasses time entires, expenses and/or tasks that are only within the boundaries of the project.
+Just underneath your Budget Chart are your Project Totals, which displays financial information that encompasses time entries, expenses and/or tasks that are only within the boundaries of the project.

 This table aggregates your projects: Revenue, Cost and Profit each in their respective rows.
-Each total can be grouped into Actual, Plan, Remaining, Forecast, Actual Variance to Plan & Forecast Variance to Plan.
+Each total can be grouped into Actual, Plan, Remaining, Forecast, and more.
 Each one of these can be added or removed in the eye-icon depending on the level of granularity you wish to get.

-Check out these articles to understand how the repsective numbers are calculated for the different budget types:
+Check out these articles to understand how the respective numbers are calculated for the different budget types:

-Scrolling past project totals are the Project Tables, which display the financial information across your: Actuals, Plan, Remaining, Forecast, Actual Variance to Plan and Forecast Variance to Plan - Each of which is grouped by Revenue, Cost and Profit.
+Scrolling past project totals are the Project Details, which display the financial information across your: Actuals, Plan, Remaining, Forecast, and more - Each of which is grouped by Revenue, Cost and Profit.